obordeau/StudyAbroadGuide/Conduct.md

 ## Attendance
 Our expectations for Attendance will depend on everyone avalability.
-We have agreed to try and have our in-person meetings monday as it works best for everyone.
+We have agreed to try and have our in-person meetings monday at the library as it works best for everyone.
 Any further meetings will be scheduled acordingly through discord.
 The group will be understanding to missed attendance as long as a resonable explanation is provided.